 - Notify the homeowner’s insurance carrier if the home is vacant.
 A higher premium may be required on homes that will be vacant longer than 60 days, but the alternative is the insurance company may not cover damage incurred if they were not informed the house was vacant.

 - Notify the auto insurance carrier that any vehicles belonging to the Estate will not be driven.
 This may reduce the premium.
-However, the policy should not be cancelled until after Probate is opened and the vehicle is sold or distributed.
+However, the policy should not be canceled until after Probate is opened and the vehicle is sold or distributed.

 Do not attempt to use the Decedent’s power of attorney to pay bills or perform any other function.
 Powers of attorney become void upon the death of the maker.
 Continuing to use a power of attorney after death could be considered as fraud.

-8. Open the Estate with the Court.
+8. Open the Estate with the Court

 In some cases, it may not be necessary to Probate the Estate.
 However, in most instances, it will be necessary for practical purposes.
 For example: